 Gandhi (via Story Driven)

 Hello friends!
-Here’s a simple spring salad loaded with beets, oranges, thinly sliced fennel bulb, and fresh herbs.
-What I love most about this Beet Salad is how it can be made ahead and keeps for several days in the fridge.
+Here’s a simple spring salad loaded with beets, thinly sliced fennel bulb, oranges and fresh herbs.
+What I love most about this beet salad is how it can be made ahead and kept in the fridge for several days.
 Healthy, filling and delicious – not too much needs to be done to this hearty salad to bring out its natural flavors.

 Beet Orange and Fennel Salad- an energizing salad that can be repurposed into grain bowls for mid week lunches.
 Vegan and Gluten free | www.feastingathome #beets #fennel #oranges #bloodoranges